Please note: these animals are not available for adoption.

-The Society houses stray animals from Albany and Rensselaer counties.
+The Society houses stray animals for select municipalities in Albany, Rensselaer and Schenectady counties.
 Lost dogs are held for owners to claim at MHHS for five days if brought in without identification and seven days with identification.
 Lost cats are held for owners to claim at MHHS for three days if brought in without identification and five days with identification.
 After the applicable redemption period has passed, the owner forfeits ownership of the animal per New York State Agriculture and Markets Law, and you will no longer be able to redeem the pet.

 If your pet is at the shelter, you will need the following to redeem your pet: